FFmpeg/asm-lessons/lesson_01/index.md

 typically around 10-15% slower than hand-written assembly (intrinsics supporters would disagree), depending on the compiler.
 For FFmpeg, every bit of extra performance helps, which is why we write in assembly code directly.
-There’s also an argument that intrinsics are difficult to read owing to their use of “[Hungarian Notation](https://en.wikipedia.org /wiki/Hungarian_notation)”.
+There’s also an argument that intrinsics are difficult to read owing to their use of “[Hungarian Notation][hung-notation-wiki]”.

 You may also see *inline assembly* (i.e. not using intrinsics) remaining in a few places in FFmpeg for historical reasons, or in projects like the Linux Kernel because of very